rjp44/localMessage/DESCRIPTION.md

-## localMessage
+# localMessage

-This is a simple implementation of a Javascript class which should runs in a browser and passes messages between windows or tabs that share the same origin.
+This is a simple implementation of a Javascript class which passes messages between windows or tabs in a browser that share the same origin.

 Messages are passed using only localStorage so it isn't necessary to have a window object in order to communicate and the mechanism survives a page reload.

-If the consumer window is not open, or has not yet called receiveMessage on a name then the posted message will persist in local storage and be delivered when it does **even some time later after he sending window is closed**.
+If the consuming window is not open, or has not yet called receiveMessage on a name then the posted message will persist in local storage and be delivered when it does **even some time later after he sending window is closed**.

 Uses [Masquerade-js](https://github.com/ipcortex/Masquerade-JS) for Class implementation

-Basic Example (message sender):
+## Basic Example (message sender):
 ```javascript
     var queue = new localMessage();

     queue.postMessage("dial", number);
 ```

-Basic Example (message receiver in another window):
+## Basic Example (message receiver in another window):
 ```javascript
     var queue = new localMessage();